WWII_Museum_thumbnail_03.jpg

 Supporting a Small Museum with a Big Mission

 As World War II gradually slips from living memory, the importance of teaching the lessons of the 20th century’s most tragic event and preserving its history grows increasingly critical.
 This monumental challenge is the mission of the Eldred WWII Museum.
+I partnered with the museum’s staff to take on several projects over the past few years.

 The Heritage Project

-The museum received a grant in 2024 to enhance a handful of exhibitions that focused specifically on regional WWII heritage.
-One component of that effort was the development of an educational brochure outlining local impact on the Allied war effort, centered primarily on the operation of the National Munitions Company between 1941 and 1945.
+The museum received funding in 2024 to develop exhibitions and programming focused specifically on regional WWII heritage.
+One component of that effort was the creation of an educational pamphlet that outlined local impact on the Allied war effort, primarily the operation of Eldred’s National Munitions Company between 1941 and 1945.
+The museum provided me with the opportunity to not only design this piece, but to research and write the pamphlet’s contents.
+I was granted access to the museum’s collection to gather research material and photograph visual assets, plus examine various pieces of ordnance to create an illustration of National Munitions Company’s wartime products.

 Mapping the Final Solution

-Bomb Lady
+Bomb Lady “Pin-Up” Illustration

 Who doesn’t love a good museum gift shop?
 I worked with the museum to provide various concepts and logo adaptations to keep the Museum store stocked with fresh merch…perfect for raising funds and helping visitors look stylish while visiting WWII battle sites.